2023 Pet Funeral Situation in Japan

 In addition, since they are made from carbon taken from the remains/ashes, and hair of pets, the size, and color of the cremation diamonds (memorial diamonds) vary from pet to pet.
-Therefore, the beauty of memorial diamonds is that they convey the uniqueness of your pet.
+Therefore, the beauty of memorial diamonds is that they convey your pet's uniqueness.

-Many people place cremation diamonds with photos of their pets at altars and other places, but there are also many who have them made into wearable jewelry.
-Various types of cremation diamond jewelry are popular because they make people feel as if they are with their pets whenever and wherever they go.
+Many people place cremation diamonds with photos of their pets at altars and other places, but many have them made into wearable jewelry.
+Various types of cremation diamond jewelry are popular because they make people feel like they are with their pets whenever and wherever they go.

-In addition to the three jewelry materials, you can customize your memorial diamonds, which is much more special.
+In addition to the three jewelry materials, you can customize your memorial diamonds, which are much more special.

 Due to the prevention of the spread of the Covid-19 pandemic, more and more people are keeping their pets at home these days.
 Accordingly, cremation and funeral services at the death of pets are also on the rise.
 In addition, many people are creating cremation diamonds(memorial diamonds) to keep on hand as a memorial service.

 In Japan, which is becoming more urbanized, many people live in pets-allowed condominiums or single-family homes without yards and keep their pets indoors.
 Another reason for the increase in pet funerals is that they are affordable, despite the fact that cremation and funeral processes are similar to those for humans.